numenta/nupic-legacy/examples/prediction/category_prediction/README.md

-Word Prediction / classification example:
+# Word Prediction / classification example:

-Run with ' ./run.py'
+### Run with ' ./run.py'

+This will read the sepcified part of the provided textfile, tokenize the words and remove stopwords.
+Then, a HTM model with fitting parameters is built and used to classify the read words.

+After running the model, tokens.txt will contain all the relevant word tokens and results.csv will list the predicted probabilities for each.

-clean directory with './clean.py'
+### Clean directory with './clean.py'

+Use this simply to reset the generated files.
+Strongly recommended if you intend to use this code multiple times!

+### Adapt this example for your needs

+Feel free to modify and change the code to meet the needs for your classification-problem.
-change the stopwords in stopwords.txt if wanted

-You can also choose a different story to use.
+You might for example change the stopwords in stopwords.txt, edit the MODEL_PARAMS or simply choose a different story/text to classify.
 For JACK AND THE BEANSTALK use indicies 129017 - 138889.

-After running the model, tokens.txt will contain all the relevant word tokens and results.csv will list the predicted probabilities for each.

-Get the original files here: https://github.com/oxtopus/fee-fi-fo-fun
+Find the original files from here: https://github.com/oxtopus/fee-fi-fo-fun